 This residential writing workshop introduces rising high school sophomores, juniors and seniors to the central components of creative writing—voice, image and scene.

 Students will concentrate on writing short inventive pieces in multiple genres that integrate strategies discussed in the workshop.
 Participants will have the opportunity to share their work with others and gather feedback in order to make thoughtful and effective revisions.

 The workshop will conclude with a public reading of students’ work.
 Family and friends are encouraged to attend.

-Jeffrey Swenson, Chair, Associate Professor of English, Director of Writing Across the Curriculum
+Jeff Swenson, Associate Professor and Director of Writing Across the Curriculum

 + Pay Only: If you have already registered but have not paid, please click the Pay Only link to be directed to the payment screen.
 Please be aware that the first applicants to complete the registration process in its entirety and submit their full payment will be considered for acceptance.